nyakowint/vc-premid/README.md

 - Everything else falls back to **PLAYING**

 > [!NOTE]
-> *For watching and listening statuses, Discord does not display timestamps nor the timebar on desktop/web.
-You can check this yourself by opening Discord on mobile and checking profiles*
+> ~~*For watching and listening statuses, Discord does not display timestamps nor the timebar on desktop/web.
+You can check this yourself by opening Discord on mobile and checking profiles*~~ Discord finally fixed it! <sub>took them long enough</sub>

 ## Installation
-There are two versions of this plugin:
+There are two <sub>and a half</sub> versions of this plugin:
 - main (recommended): Uses `socket.io` npm package to allow the extension to connect with no extra applications.
 - legacy: Uses a bridge script and does not require you to install any extra packages into Vencord.
 Switch to the `legacy-bridge` branch for this version.
+- 2.5.2 branch: The plugin before PreMiD and Discord did their activity status update, based off main.
+(2024-09-30)

 ### Install instructions
 - [Read the docs](https://docs.vencord.dev/installing/custom-plugins/) to setup custom plugins